Game design: Casino games

-Role-playing games
+Tabletop role-playing games

-The design of role-playing games requires the establishment of setting, characters, and basic gameplay rules or mechanics.
+The design of tabletop role-playing games typically requires the establishment of setting, characters, and gameplay rules or mechanics.
 After a role-playing game is produced, additional design elements are often devised by the players themselves.
 In many instances, for example, character creation is left to the players.

-Likewise, the progression of a role-playing game is determined in large part by the gamemaster whose individual campaign design may be directed by one of several role-playing game theories.
+Early role-playing game theories developed on indie role-playing game design forums in the early 2000s.